randomtruffles/Dominion_League/_posts/sign-ups/2025-06-23-season-70-signups.md

 ---
 title: Season 71 - Signups
-subtitle: Spots are still available on the waiting list
+subtitle: Signups for season 71 are now closed.
+You can still sign up for a future season!
 date: 2025-06-22
 author: tracer
 layout: simple_post